praveenkumarv-github/shutdown-script_windows_Node/README.md

        Both Iplist.py & shutdownScripts.py should be in same directory !!

-       Script executer should be in same Network segment or shared subnet !
+       Script executer should be in same Network segment or shared subnet or reachable segment  !